 It Goes Deeper Than This

-Other things to consider are weak words that don’t tell the reader much, like when someone ‘feels’ something, or ‘looks’ around.
-We’ll get into that in a future installment that I’ll like here once I write it.
+Other things to consider are weak or vague words that don’t tell the reader much, like when someone ‘feels’ something, or ‘looks’ around.
+We’ll get into that in a future installment that I’ll link here once it’s written.

 Share Your Worst Offenders